dsrushton/ISS_UAP_Detector/Context.md

 ## Current Status:
 Continuing to refine detection algorithms for best captures Hunting down bugs and inefficiency
 A realtime parameter dashboard is a mdeium-term priority.
-Test_Image_Collection short-term.

 ### Performance Metrics
 - Frame Processing: 12-13ms average